 This function is just to check the market destination setting stored in the EEPROM.
-Any CG chip is not mounted on the Main board and only 2 character tables (PC437, PC850) is stored in the PROM.

-And the default setting is always set as PC437 in the EEPROM in our manufactory.
-So, in case you perform this function, the following figure is displayed.
+Any CG chip is not mounted on the Main board and only 2 character tables (PC437, PC850) are stored in the PROM.
+Note the factory default CG setting in EEPROM is PC437.
+So, in case you select this function, the following menu is displayed.

-Figure 5-10.
+Figure 5-11.
 Checking the present market destination

-NOTE: In order to cancel the above menu, choose another menu or adjustment items.
+NOTE: In order to cancel the above menu, select another menu or adjustment item.